tnware/django-auth-adfs/docs/token_lifecycle.rst

 **Automatic OBO Token Acquisition**

 By default, the middleware automatically requests OBO tokens during authentication.
-If your application doesn't need OBO tokens, you can disable this behavior to reduce unnecessary token requests (see `here <#disabling-obo-token-functionality>`_ for more details).
+If your application doesn't need OBO tokens, you can disable this behavior to reduce unnecessary token requests (see `the OBO token configuration section <#disabling-obo-token-functionality>`_ for more details).

 Disabling OBO Token Functionality
 ---------------------------------